akamai/cli-terraform/README.md

    --with-includes               Referenced includes will also be exported along with property.
 Deprecated.
    --rules-as-hcl                Rules will be exported as `akamai_property_rules_builder` data source in HCL format.
    --akamai-property-bootstrap   Referenced property will be exported using combination of `akamai-property-bootstrap` and `akamai-property` resources (default: false)
+   --split-depth value           Rules will be exported into a dedicated module; each rule up to a specified nesting level will be placed in a separate file.
 ```

 > The `rules-as-hcl` flag works now with the `include` subcommand and the `with-includes` flag.

+> You can use the `split-depth` flag only along with the `rules-as-hcl` flag.

 ### Export property manager property configuration